coralogix/coralogix-aws-shipper/README.md

 | UsePrivateLink | Will you be using our PrivateLink? | false | :heavy_check_mark: |

 ## Advanced
+### Dynamic Application and Subsystem Name
+- Json support: for dynamically value from the log you should use *$.my_log.field*
+- s3 folder: Use the following tag: {{s3_key.*value*}} where value is the folder level, for example: if the file path that triggers the event is AWSLogs/112322232/ELB1/elb.log or AWSLogs/112322232/ELB2/elb.log and you want ELB1 and ELB2 to be the subsystem, you subsystemName shoudl be {{s3_key.3}}

 ### AWS PrivateLink
 To use privatelink please forllow the instruction in this [link](https://coralogix.com/docs/coralogix-amazon-web-services-aws-privatelink-endpoints/)